aaronbloomfield/ccc/hws/ethprivate/index.md

 ### Part 4: Get ether

 You cannot mine on this blockchain -- it has been set up to automatically mine any transaction to the blockchain for you.
 In order to obtain some funds, you should go to the course Ethereum Faucet, the URL of which is listed on the Canvas landing page.
-Each time you use this faucet you will obtain 100 (fake) ETH.  **USE THIS RESPONSIBLY!!!**  The intent of the faucet is for you to obtain as much funds as you need.
+Each time you use this faucet you will obtain 100 (fake) ETH.  **USE THIS RESPONSIBLY!!!**  The intent of the faucet is for you to obtain as much funds as you need for this course.
 But if you spam that site with unnecessary requests to gain lots of funds, it will deplete the amount avaialbe for the course, interfering with your classmates ability to do their work.
 This will make me cranky.
 If you request funds a few dozen times throughout the semester, that's totally fine.
 Even a hundred requests this semester would be fine.
 But if you are making the requests thousands of times, that's going to be a problem.

 You should request funds once or twice for this assignment.
 After you make the requests -- you'll need your full eth.coinbase account address -- you should check that your balance was updated in the geth terminal.
 You can use `eth.getBalance(eth.coinbase)`, but that reports it in wei (which has 18 more zeroes).
 You can also use `web3.fromWei(eth.getBalance(eth.coinbase), "ether")` to get the value in ether.